kburns/mesa_conda_recipes/README.md

 Comping with GCC 7.4 eliminates the warnings and allows compilation to complete with the `-Werror` flag, but the same segfault still occurs.
 I'm going to the 11035 prelease to see if that works with GCC > 7.2, since it also seems to be better supported by pyMesa.

+### Numerical test failures

+The tests seem to fail with small numerical errors in the conda and brew builds when openblas's lapack library is picked up instead of the standalone lapack.
+It's easy to fix this in the brew builds, but its not clear how to do it with the conda builds, since they both put their libraries in the same place.